OrganicityEu/organicityeu.github.io/README.md

 **Warning**

-You should never edit files in your gh-pages branch by hand if you're using the `gh-deploy` command because you will lose your work.
+You should never edit files in the `master` branch by hand always edit them on the `mkdocs` branch and then deploy them using **mkdocs**

 [GitHub]: https://github.com/
 [GitHub Pages]: https://pages.github.com/